EventStore/EventStore/docs/networking.md

 ::: warning
 Please note that the `IntHostAdvertiseAs` parameter has been deprecated as of version 23.10.0 and will be removed in future versions.
 It is recommended to use the `ReplicationHostAdvertiseAs` parameter instead.
 :::

-Externally, TCP is advertised using the address specified in the `NodeIp` or `NodeHostAdvertiseAs` (as for HTTP).

 ### Advertise to clients